01 of 06

 When to Replace a Thermostat

 Very often, a misbehaving thermostat is simply in need of some easy repairs.
 But when this doesn't work, replacement is your only option.
-And you may want to replace a thermostat simply to take advantage of features such as programmability, which isn't found on older thermostats.
+And you may want to replace a thermostat simply to take advantage of new features such as programmability, which isn't found on older thermostats.

 Tools and Materials You Will Need